-Mr. Strongman is an attorney with over 16 years experience and a growing national reputation as an attorney, mediator, and mediation trainer, who has successfully conducted more than a thousand mediations.
+Mr. Strongman is an attorney with over 17 years experience and a growing national reputation as an attorney, mediator, and mediation trainer, who successfully conducts mediations full time.

 His major practice areas include business, securities, construction defects, real estate, insurance, technology/IT, intellectual property, employment, environment, energy, and trusts & estates.
 He is also a Judge Pro Tem.